MUSICIANS FOR HUMAN RIGHTS

 The Human Rights Orchestra was the first major initiative of Musicians For Human Rights.
-The Orchestra is comprised of soloists, chamber musicians, university professors, and members of leading orchestras of the world who gather together under the leadership of conductor Alessio Allegrini.
-HRO performs concerts to raise funds for high-impact charities, whether regional or international in scope, and have several times appeared at KKL in Lucerne invited by the International Human Rights Forum Lucerne.
-Guest soloists have included Maria João Pires, Hélène Grimaud, Laurie Rubin, and Isabelle Faust.
-The Orchestra annually commissions a new work inspired by human rights events, champions, or principles.
+The Orchestra is comprised of soloists, chamber musicians, university and conservatory professors, and members of leading orchestras of the world who gather together under the leadership of conductor Alessio Allegrini.
+HRO presents concerts to raise funds for high-impact charities, whether regional or international in scope.
+The Orchestra has performed several times at KKL in Lucerne at the invitation of the International Human Rights Forum Lucerne.
+Guest soloists have included Maria João Pires, Hélène Grimaud, Ilya Gringolts, Laurie Rubin, Isabelle Faust, and Imogen Cooper.
+The Orchestra commissions new work inspired by human rights events, champions, and principles.

 Founder and Music Director of the Human Rights Orchestra, conductor, hornist

 Alessio Allegrini has performed as solo or principal horn with virtually all of the world’s leading conductors, including Claudio Abbado, Simon Rattle, Mariss Jansons, Riccardo Muti, Myung-Whun Chung, Bernard Haitink, and Daniel Barenboim.
 Winner of prizes in both the Prague Spring International Competition and the Munich International Competition, Mr. Allegrini held first chair in the Orchestra of La Scala for eight years, and subsequently served as guest principal horn of the Berlin Philharmonic for a season, including their residency at the Salzburg Festival, numerous recordings and DVDs.
 Since 2004, he has been the principal horn soloist with the Orchestra of the Academy of Santa Cecilia in Rome.